Skip to main content

 Concrete Wall Calculator

-Calculate concrete volume and bag count for poured foundation, retaining, and basement walls.
+Concrete volume and bag count for poured foundation, retaining, and basement walls.
 Pick an application preset for typical sizes, or enter your own dimensions.
+For CMU or cinder block walls, use the Concrete Block Calculator.

 Results